MegaColorBoy/myblog/README.md

 # myblog
-A simple yet custom built blog engine for my upcoming blog using PHP and MySQL.
+> A simple yet custom built blog engine for my upcoming blog using PHP and MySQL.

-The project contains:
+# Project status
+> Ongoing

+# What does the project contain ?
-1. A custom built CMS to handle features like Create/Read/Update/Delete for:
+> A custom built CMS to handle features like Create/Read/Update/Delete for:
 - > Blog posts
 - > Categories
 - > Personal links